thiemotorres/homelab/README.md

 # Homelab

 A production-grade Kubernetes-based homelab running on K3s with GitOps practices using ArgoCD.
+Specifically used for my own learning purposes.

 ## Overview

-This repository contains the infrastructure and application configurations for a personal homelab cluster.
+This repository contains the infrastructure and application configurations for my personal homelab cluster.
 The setup uses:

 - **K3s** - Lightweight Kubernetes distribution
 - **ArgoCD** - GitOps continuous delivery